 - We have to know what we value, know what is right and good, and influence the sphere around us.

 - We must reach out and help one another – emotionally and physically – linking arms and say ‘hey, I’m here, what can I do to help’.

 - We must not let overwhelm take us out.
 Fight to have faith and fight to keep hope.
 Stay strong.
 Cherish and preserve the good things.

 As I stated above, this article is not meant to be trite and shallow.
-People around the world face overwhelming odds and we humans are not always doing a good job at lessening them.
+People around the world face overwhelming odds and us humans are not always doing a good job of lessening them.
 BUT we can help the one, we can overcome the SCARY by dispelling some of the darkness in even a small way.
 This gives us hope.
 This shows others there is still goodness around them.

 In using our strength for the benefit of others we become stronger and the world becomes a better place with better people.

 I would love to hear your thoughts about all this.

 Kia Kaha, kia toa (Be Brave, Be Strong)